 - Becomes constant and more severe, lasting for several days

 - May be worse when lying flat on the back

 - May spread (radiate) to the back or below the left shoulder blade

 People with acute pancreatitis often look ill and have a fever, nausea, vomiting, and sweating.

 Other symptoms that may occur with this disease include:

-Laboratory tests will be done.
-Tests that show the release of pancreatic enzymes include:
+Lab tests that show the release of pancreatic enzymes will be done.
+These include:

 Other blood tests that can help diagnose pancreatitis or its complications include:

 Imaging tests that can show inflammation of the pancreas include:

 Treatment often requires a stay in the hospital.
 It may involve: